 Northbrook WomenOur Women’s Ministry is a community of women helping women grow in the love of Jesus Christ.
 Inspired by the truth of 1 John 4:19, “We love because he first loved us,” we seek to nurture spiritual growth, encourage one another, and share Christ’s love through fellowship, service, and study.
 Together, we strive to build lasting relationships rooted in God’s love and grace.

-Northbrook Women EventsFall Potluck | October 9, 6:30 p.m. | Simmons Hall
+Northbrook Women EventsLadies’ Spring Tea | April 21, 2026 | Simmons Hall

 Women's Small GroupsWellspring Women's Sunday School Class Sundays | 9:50 AM | Room 203 Our name says it all--Women Encouraging, Learning, Loving, Sharing, Praying, and Reaching out In the Name of God!
 Women of all ages and all stages of life are welcome.
 Please join us for Bible study, service opportunities and Christian fellowship.
 Minister Kamisha Washington serves as the study leader.
 Contact: Susan Ward W.O.N.
-(Women of Northbrook) Tuesday | 7 PM | Room 233 All Women are welcome!
+(Women of Northbrook) Wednesday | 7 PM | Room 206 All Women are welcome!
 Come and enjoy growing and getting to know other women at Northbrook.
 Drop in as led and as your schedule allows.
-We are busy women, and committing to every Tuesday is not necessary to enjoy fellowship and grow in Christ.
+We are busy women, and committing to every Wednesday is not necessary to enjoy fellowship and grow in Christ.
+W.O.N. will begin a new Lenten Study on March 4 - April 8.
+Use the following group discussion questions group_guide.pdf or optional individual guide to participate in the study individual_guide.pdf.
 Contact: Violette Garrett W.O.W.
 (Women of the Word) Thursdays | 10:30 AM | Room 230 Women of all ages are invited.
 Contact: Leigh Ann Launius Book Club Fourth Tuesday | 2 PM | Room 213 Contact: Linda Sandridge Heart Keepers Fourth Wednesdays | Noon Meet for lunch at the Crabapple Tavern RSVP by Tuesday.
 Contact : Linda Sandridge Heart Keepers Canasta 1 & 3 Tuesdays | 1:30 PM | Simmons Hall Contact: Nan Richards Northbrook Crafters Wednesdays | 10 AM | Northbrook House Meets weekly to work on crafts sold at the annual Fall Craft Fair.
 Proceeds go to local missions.
 For complete details and contact person, click here: www.northbrookumc.com/crafters.html Susanna Wesley Circle Third Mondays | 6:30 PM | Room 230 Contact: Mary Holliday or Lillian Train Senior Wesley Women 2nd & 4th Fridays | 10:30 AM | Room 206.
 Contact: Pat Dodge |

 Special Programs